adityasz/clap-py/docs/docs/quickstart.md

 This also brings some dataclass limitations: If fields without default values are present after fields with default values, type checkers will complain.
-There are no runtime implications, but to satisfy the type checkers, the following (reasonable) workarounds can be used:
+There are no runtime implications, but to satisfy type checkers, the following (reasonable) workarounds can be used:

 - For positionals where you don't need to modify the default behavior, you can